 - The Dean of Instruction will schedule meetings in advance with chairs, coordinators, and Student Services during the registration period to solicit input in regards course cancellations and creation of new sections.
-With regards to class cancellations, as a general "rule of thumb," a class should have a minimum of 10 students. - Exceptions need to be made in consultation with the Dean of Instruction. - Independent study courses may be offered to students who meet the following criteria: - The regularly scheduled course was cancelled. - The student will be graduating prior to the next semester for which the course is scheduled to be offered. - New students must participate in a New Student Orientation during which they are registered according to Accuplacer or ACT placement scores.
-Students needing developmental English are also placed into a First Year Experience course. - ♦ Faculty, chairs, the dean, and Student Services will not accept petitions for admission to a closed class.
+With regards to class cancellations, as a general "rule of thumb," a class should have a minimum of 10 students. - Exceptions need to be made in consultation with the Dean of Instruction. - Independent study courses may be offered to students who meet the following criteria: - The regularly scheduled course was cancelled. - The student will be graduating prior to the next semester for which the course is scheduled to be offered. - ♥ Faculty, chairs, the dean, and Student Services will not accept petitions for admission to a closed class.
 Students who need to take a class that is closed may sign up for a waitlist with assistance from faculty advisors or Student Services. - ♥ Instructors will record attendance. - Instructors should drop students who miss the first week of class sessions and who do not notify the instructor beforehand.
 The goal of this course of action is to make it possible for other, waitlisted, students to enroll in a class as early as possible.
 The schedule of classes will advertise this possible corrective action in a prominent location and will include the Academic Affairs' office phone number for students to leave their instructors a message should they anticipate having to miss their first class session.